akukudala/Practice_repo/final_paper.md

     "Location": "/aks_s3"
 }
 ```
-* Command - aws s3 ls can be used to list out all the buckets in our AWS account.
+* Command: **aws s3 ls** can be used to list out all the buckets in our AWS account.

 ```
 aws s3 ls